Pulpican Mbuna (Maylandia pulpican)

 | Evening | Pellets or frozen brine shrimp/krill | Small portion, no leftovers |

 Feed adults once or twice daily in small portions.
 Juveniles can be fed 2-3 smaller meals.
-If you are also keeping live plants, remember that tropical fish tank plant food should be dosed carefully in cichlid tanks to avoid algae outbreaks.
-Good feeding discipline also helps keep the water clear, reducing the need to ask why the tank is turning green or cloudy.
+In a planted tank, dose any plant food carefully to avoid algae outbreaks.
+Good feeding discipline also keeps the water clear and prevents the green or cloudy water that frustrates new keepers.

 Choose staple cichlid pellets and frozen foods that support colour, digestion and steady growth in peacock cichlids.